Isaac Cuenca: Deportivo

-Late career
+Later career

 On 7 August 2015, Cuenca signed a three-year deal with Turkish Süper Lig side Bursaspor.
 He scored his first competitive goal on 28 October, the game's only in a victory over Sivasspor at the Bursa Atatürk Stadium.

 On 1 February 2016, Cuenca returned to his country and signed with Granada until the end of the season.
 In June 2017, after the Andalusians' relegation, he joined Israeli Premier League champions Hapoel Be'er Sheva F.C. on a two-year contract.
 He won the league in his only year in the Middle East, though he was not a regular part of manager Barak Bakhar's plans.

 Cuenca returned to his first senior club Reus ahead of the 2018–19 campaign.
-After playing the whole pre-season on trial, he could not be registered; Reus claimed that the Liga de Fútbol Profesional rejected his registration due to his low salary, while the organisation claimed that the club had breached the wage limits.
+After playing the whole preseason on trial, he could not be registered; Reus claimed that the Liga Nacional de Fútbol Profesional rejected his registration due to his low salary, while the organisation claimed that the club had breached the wage limits.

 In January 2019, Cuenca went back abroad and signed a three-year contract with the option of a fourth at Sagan Tosu in Japan's J1 League.
 He joined compatriots Fernando Torres and Lluís Carreras, his teammate and manager respectively.

 For the following year, Cuenca joined Vegalta Sendai in the same competition.
 In February 2020, he suffered a right knee meniscus injury that ruled him out for six months.
 He rescinded his contract in April 2021 to return home for treatment.